Slip-Disc Medication Has Failed to Cure the Slipped Disc

 The Facet Joint Block: Avoid this useless slip-disc procedure at all costs

 Facet Joint Injection or block is the spine surgeon’s Golden Goose for those diagnosed with facet hypertrophy or arthritis.
-It is better for them and not you.
 This little injection touted as a slip-disc medication has made millions for spine surgeons and surgical centers that offer them.
 It has little to no value clinically.
-But, yet so many doctors and surgeons are busy injecting the poor slip-disc patients with these harmful and useless poisons.
-We wonder if they would do the same to their daughters, sons, mother, father or wife.
-Of course not, they know the harmful effects.
+But, yet so many doctors and surgeons are busy injecting poor slipped-disc patients with these harmful and useless poisons.
+We wonder if they would do the same to their daughters, sons, mother, father, or wife.
+Of course not; they know the harmful effects.
+It is better for them and not you.

-- You will be brought into a procedure room (often a semi-surgical room)
+- The hospitals' surgical team will bring you into a procedure room (often a semi-surgical room)

 - Most surgical centers and hospitals will place you on an IV line (Drip)

 - They will numb the area of injection.
 Once ready, they will insert the long needle into your spine under x-ray guidance (fluoroscopy), where they will inject a dye into the area to assert the surgeon of the proper site